SkyAphid/ClearDialogue/README.md

 # ClearDialogue
 ClearDialogue is a branching dialogue editor for video games designed to be extremely flexible and work with any type of game engine.
+It was built with the [Clear LWJGL3 API.](https://github.com/SkyAphid/Clear)

 ![jdialogue](https://user-images.githubusercontent.com/6147299/52175570-5aced880-276b-11e9-8879-924d437652af.png)